hmlauth/mini-mpulse/README.md

 - Populate environment variables as you create/get members/accounts.

 ## CSV Uploader
+_Assumes atleast 1 account has been created with id=1.
+Currently no error handling.
+See server output for details on what happened during .csv upload._
 - To use CSV uploader, go to `/upload-csv` in your browser
 - Upload sample .csv file titled `test_member_upload.csv` at root of project